Konrad Emil Bloch: Life and career

-Bloch was born in Neisse (Nysa), in the German Empire's Prussian Province of Silesia.
+Bloch was born in Neisse (now Nysa, Poland), in the German Empire's Prussian Province of Silesia into a Jewish family.
 He was the second child of middle-class parents Hedwig (Striemer) and Frederich D. "Fritz" Bloch.
-He was a student Carolinum in Nysa and then 1930 to 1934, he studied chemistry at the Technical University of Munich.
+He was a student at the Gymnasium Carolinum in Nysa and then 1930 to 1934, he studied chemistry at the Technical University of Munich.
 In 1934, due to the Nazi persecutions of Jews, he fled to the Schweizerische Forschungsinstitut in Davos, Switzerland, before moving to the United States in 1936.
 Later he was appointed to the department of biological chemistry at Yale Medical School.

 In the United States, Bloch enrolled at Columbia University, and received a PhD in biochemistry in 1938.
 He taught at Columbia from 1939 to 1946.
 From there he went to the University of Chicago and then to Harvard University as Higgins Professor of Biochemistry in 1954, a post he held until 1982.
 From 1979 until 1984, he was a professor of science at their School of Public Health.
 After retirement at Harvard, he served as the Mack and Effie Campbell Tyner Eminent Scholar Chair in the College of Human Sciences at Florida State University.

 Bloch shared the Nobel Prize in Physiology or Medicine in 1964 with his compatriat Feodor Lynen, for their discoveries concerning the mechanism and regulation of the cholesterol and fatty acid metabolism.
 Their work showed that the body first makes squalene from acetate over many steps and then converts the squalene to cholesterol.
 He traced all the carbon atoms in cholesterol back to acetate.
 Some of his research was conducted using radioactive acetate in bread mold: this was possible because fungi also produce squalene.
 He confirmed his results using rats.
 He was one of several researchers who showed that acetyl Coenzyme A is turned into mevalonic acid.
 Both Bloch and Lynen then showed that mevalonic acid is converted into chemically active isoprene, the precursor to squalene.
 Bloch also discovered that bile and a female sex hormone were made from cholesterol, which led to the discovery that all steroids were made from cholesterol.
 His Nobel Lecture was "The Biological Synthesis of Cholesterol."

 In 1985, Bloch became a Fellow of the Royal Society.
 In 1988, he was awarded the National Medal of Science.
 He was an elected member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.